LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 }
 ```

-Next, we need to change the form, in both `Company Owner` and `Guides`.
-We won't be needing the name and passwords.
+Next, we must change the form for `Company Owner` and `Guides` CRUD.
+We won't need the name and passwords.

 **resources/views/companies/users/create.blade.php** & **resources/views/companies/guides/create.blade.php**::
 ```blade